trOnk12/rijksmusem/documentation/README.md

 The ```fun reset()``` is called when the AdManager wants to stop everything and bring the AdPlayer to it's initial state.

 ### getCurrentTime and getDuration

 The ```fun getDuration(): Double?``` should return the duration of the track in seconds when it can be obtained from the media resource otherwise null.
-The ```fun getCurrentTime(): Double``` should return the current position of the playhead in the current track.
+The ```fun getCurrentTime(): Double``` should return the current position of the playhead in the current track in seconds.
 If no media resource exists then 0.0 should be returned.
 The value returned by this function should be between 0.0 and the duration returned by ```getDuration()```.
 When the playing finishes at the end of the track the value returned should be equal to ```getDuration()```.

 ### status function

 The current status for a player is obtained by the AdManager using the ```fun status(): Status``` function.

-The enum with all possible values is defined below
+The enum with all possible values is defined below:

 ```kotlin
 enum class Status {